YasassriThamaliEkanayaka/IT23665866_ITPM_Assignment/README.md

 Clone the Repository : Bash git clone https://github.com/YasassriThamaliEkanayaka/IT23665866_ITPM_Assignment.git

-Navigate to the Project Directory : Bash cd IT23665866_ITPM_Assignment
+Navigate to the Project Directory : cd IT23665866_ITPM_Assignment

 **Install Dependencies**

-Installs Playwright and all required testing libraries : Bash npm install
+Installs Playwright and all required testing libraries : npm install

 **Install Playwright Browsers**

-    Installs Chromium, Firefox, and WebKit engines : Bash npx playwright install
+    Installs Chromium, Firefox, and WebKit engines : npx playwright install

 **▶️ Running the Tests**

-To execute all 35 automated test cases against the live system : Bash npx playwright test
+To execute all 35 automated test cases against the live system : npx playwright test

 **📊 Viewing the Test Report**

-After execution, view a detailed HTML report providing a breakdown of each scenario : Bash npx playwright show-report
+After execution, view a detailed HTML report providing a breakdown of each scenario : npx playwright show-report